strimzi/strimzi-kafka-operator/api-conversion/README.md

        [<kinds> [<kinds> [<kinds> [<kinds> [<kinds>]]]]]]]]]]]...
        [-n=<namespace> | [-a]]
 Convert Custom Resources directly in Kubernetes
-  -a, --all-namespaces   Convert resources in all namespaces -d, --debug            Use debug?
-  -k, --kind[=<kinds> [<kinds> [<kinds> [<kinds> [<kinds> [<kinds> [<kinds>
+  -a, --all-namespaces   Converts resources in all namespaces -d, --debug            Runs the tool in debug mode -k, --kind[=<kinds> [<kinds> [<kinds> [<kinds> [<kinds> [<kinds> [<kinds>
         [<kinds> [<kinds> [<kinds>]]]]]]]]]]
-                         Resource Kind which should be converted (if not specified, all Strimzi resources will be converted) -ll, --log-level=<level>
+                         Specifies the kinds of custom resources to be converted, or converts all resources if not specified -ll, --log-level=<level>
-                         Set log level to enable logging -n, --namespace=<namespace>
+                         Sets the log level to enable logging -n, --namespace=<namespace>
-                         Kubernetes namespace / OpenShift project (if not specified, current namespace will be used)
-      --name=<name>      Name of the resource which should be converted (can be used onl with --namespace and single --kind options)
+                         Specifies a Kubernetes namespace or OpenShift project, or uses the current namespace if not specified --name=<name>      Name of the resource which should be converted (can be used onl with --namespace and single --kind options)
 ```

 ### Required access rights

-To convert the resources directly in your Kubernetes cluster, you need to run the tool with a user which has the following RBAC rights:
+To convert the resources directly in your Kubernetes cluster, you must run the tool as a user with RBAC permission to:

 * Get the Strimzi custom resources you are going to convert (when using the `--name` option)
 * List the Strimzi custom resources you are going to convert (when not using the `--name` option)